nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-bubble-errors-from-the-core-layer-in-the-jsf-ui.md

 {{/callout}}

 #### Example

-For custom codes, don't hesitate to use Nuxeo IDE.

 1. Create a custom listener (e.g. listening to About To Create event).
 This listener is going to trigger your Automation chain.